PHP-2560/pre-class-work-2018-FD3355/Week 02/pre-class-02.md

 3. The function `plot()` is the generic function in R for the visual display of data. `hist()` is a function that takes in and bins data as a side effect.
 To use this function, we must first specify what we'd like to plot.
     a.
 Use the `hist()` function to produce a histogram of your standard exponential distribution.
     b.
 Use `plot()` with this vector to display the random values from your standard distribution in order.
     c.
-Now, use `plot()` with two arguments -- any two of your other stored random value vectors -- to create a scatterplot of the two vectors against each other.
+Now, use `plot()` with two arguments -- any two of your other stored random value vectors -- to create a scatter-plot of the two vectors against each other.

 ####Histograms and Plots
     hist(exp.draws.1)
     plot(exp.draws.1)
     plot(exp.draws.10,exp.draws.7.3)

 4. We'd now like to compare the properties of each of our vectors.
 Begin by creating a vector of the means of each of our five distributions in the order we created them and saving this to a variable name of your choice.
-Using this and other similar vectors, create the following scatterplots and explain in words what is going on:
+Using this and other similar vectors, create the following scatter-plots and explain in words what is going on:
     a.
 The five means versus the five rates used to generate the distribution.

 ####Calculate means